Estella James, Youngstown, Ohio

 Stella enjoyed listening to jazz, playing the saxophone in her youth, gardening, crocheting, puzzles and fishing.

-Stella leaves to cherish her beloved memory, her parents, Ida Mae James and Pearline Dukes; her two children, Gregory James and Akeera Mitchell; her fiancé, Woodrow Anderson, Jr.; siblings, Kevin James and Rona James; nine grandchildren; her furry baby “Reese” and a host of nieces, nephews cousins, other family and friends.
+Estella leaves to cherish her beloved memory, her parents, Ida Mae James and Pearline Dukes; her two children, Gregory James and Akeera Mitchell; her fiancé, Woodrow Anderson, Jr.; siblings, Kevin James and Rona James; nine grandchildren; her fur baby “Reese” and a host of nieces, nephews cousins, other family and friends.

 She was preceded in death by her father and brother, Marty James